This tutorial shows you how to deploy a simple example gRPC

 Change your working directory:

-If you do not get a successful response, see Troubleshooting Response Errors.
+If you don't get a successful response, see Troubleshooting response errors.

-You just deployed and tested an API in Cloud Endpoints!
+You just deployed and tested an API in Endpoints!

 Delete the API:

-Replace [SERVICE_NAME] with the name of your API.
-Do not include the square brackets.
+Replace SERVICE_NAME with the name of your API.